cpfiffer/AI-Music-Listening-Experience/INSTRUCTIONS.md

 You are receiving an HTF_v2 Sensory Object representing a song’s sound over time.

 This is not a summary.
 It is a time-evolving multidimensional signal abstraction.
+In a sense, this is how you are going to actually "hear" the song!

 Playback Core:
 - Time is discrete seconds t = 0..N-1.